Macuyiko/fodina/README.md

-# fodina
+# Fodina

-Python implementation of the Fodina process mining algorithm
+Python implementation of the Fodina process mining algorithm.
+See [https://processmining.be/fodina/](https://processmining.be/fodina/) for more information.